Frosthaven/yank-system-ops.nvim/README.md

 `frosthaven/yank-system-ops.nvim` is a Neovim plugin that attempts to bridge the gap between Neovim and your operating system's file management and clipboard functionalities.
-It allows you to move files and folders between Neovim sessions and other applications through its hotkeys.
+It allows you to move files and folders between Neovim sessions and other OS applications through its hotkeys.

 ##  Supported Features